Using your amateur licence in other countries on a temporary basis

 Other Licensing Arrangements

 There are also numerous bi-lateral agreements between administrations, which facilitate amateur operations, and licensing in other States.
-A separate external site by OH2MCN also has useful information.
+A separate external site by OH2MCN also has useful information although some of this information is now out of date and must be checked before relying on it.

 More and more countries allow foreign amateurs to operate during a temporary stay of less than three months.
 Visiting amateurs are encouraged to behave as a guest and to obey the rules applicable in the country they are visiting.